Uncovering Competency Gaps in Large Language Models and Their Benchmarks: Related Work

 \section{Related Work}

 \looseness-1 \textbf{Weakness Identification in LLMs.} Identification of LLM weaknesses has evolved from anecdotal analysis to more systematic frameworks that break down performance into specific components~\citep{jones2022capturing}.
 Among the first to do this were HarmBench~\citep{mazeika2024harmbench} and garak~\citep{derczynski2024garak}, which established standardized evaluations of harmful behaviors.
-Various methods have introduced autoraters for this task: AutoDetect~\citep{cheng2024autodetect}, for example, used three LLM-powered agents to achieve a 50\%+ weakness identification success rate. \citet{gan2024reasoning} demonstrated that reasoning capabilities in LLMs can be systematically broken down and analyzed to identify specific weaknesses in logical inference chains.
+Various methods have introduced autoraters for this task: AutoDetect~\citep{cheng2024autodetect}, for example, used three LLM-powered agents to achieve a 50\%+ weakness identification success rate.
+More recently, EvalTree~\citep{zeng2025evaltree} builds a hierarchical capability tree from benchmark instances and flags subtree nodes where the model performs below a statistical threshold. \citet{gan2024reasoning} demonstrated that reasoning capabilities in LLMs can be systematically broken down and analyzed to identify specific weaknesses in logical inference chains.
 Other systematic evaluation methods have been proposed~\citep{kim2023prometheus}; some work in this domain has also taken an adversarial learning approach~\citep{yang2024assessing}.

-\looseness-1 \textbf{Cross-Model Behavior Comparison.} Beyond simple benchmark scoreboards, recent work has explored different approaches of characterizing the behavioral differences and internal representations across models and architectures in more detail~\citep{zheng2025model,kim2025correlated,chang2024language}.
-Some works, including BehaviorBox~\citep{tjuatja2025behaviorbox}] and the LLM Comparator~\citep{kahng2024llm}, have emphasized side-by-side comparisons and actionable insights.
-Some mechanistic interpretability methods have emerged as well.
-One such method patches activations between model locations and decoding representations into interpretable text~\citep{hussein2024can}.
+\looseness-1 \textbf{Cross-Model Comparisons.} Going beyond simple benchmark scoreboards, recent work has explored approaches of characterizing the behavioral differences and internal representations across models and architectures in more detail~\citep{zheng2025model,kim2025correlated,chang2024language}.
+Some works, including BehaviorBox~\citep{tjuatja2025behaviorbox} and the LLM Comparator~\citep{kahng2024llm}, have emphasized side-by-side comparisons and actionable insights.
+Some mechanistic interpretability methods have emerged as well, e.g. by patching activations between model locations and decoding representations into interpretable text~\citep{hussein2024can}.
 Recent work has also scrutinized the ``universality hypothesis'', i.e.,\ universal features and circuits should appear for similar tasks across architectures~\citep{shu2025survey,yin2024comparative}.